 I like finding those places that don’t feel so urban.
 I don’t feel super inspired by skylines or street photography.
 I totally admire it and I looking at it but I don’t feel personally inclined to shoot it.

-Have you ever been to Inwood Park up in the Bronx?
+Have you ever been to Inwood Park?
 You really don’t feel like you’re in New York City anymore.

 Do you think you’d ever move back there?